 Another great addition would be probiotics and prebiotics.
 Your Beagle's stomach is very sensitive.
 These ingredients can help to keep the bacteria in their system healthy.
 This ensures that their food goes down smoothly without any discomfort.

-If your dog is getting a bit long in the tooth, they may benefit from ingredients that improve joint and bone health.
+If your Beagle puppy or adult is getting a bit long in the tooth, they may benefit from ingredients that improve joint and bone health.
 Glucosamine, chondroitin, calcium, and phosphorous are all good things that your dog's body can take advantage of.

 Common Beagle Health Issues

 Generally speaking, Beagles are pretty healthy.
 However, that does not make them immune to medical issues.
 While some problems are a result of genetics, others can be avoided or treated with a high-quality diet.

 As mentioned earlier, obesity is a very real problem with Beagles.
 These dogs will continue to eat long after they are full.
 You should never leave food out for your Beagle to free-feed.
 You need to separate portions accordingly.

 Obese dogs can suffer from a range of secondary health issues.
 They can suffer from heart problems, organ failure, and more.
 To avoid weight gain, follow a strict feeding schedule and adjust caloric intake as your dog's lifestyle changes.

 If your dog suffers from hypothyroidism, it means that their thyroid isn't producing enough hormones for the body.
 This condition may be avoided with a healthy diet and regular exercise.

 Luckily, once it's diagnosed, it's relatively easy to treat.
 Your pup will need to take supplementary hormones.
 Not only that, but it's recommended that these dogs are placed on a modified diet that's grain-free and low-carb.